Mars Colony is political science fiction with a great core of humanity and personal player input.

 For a quick introduction to the game, check out the Mars Colony book sample.

-You can also take a look at some of the amazing photographs included in the book that were taken by NASA during the Mars rover and orbitor missions: Mountain Pass, Sunset, Dunes and Crater.
+You can also take a look at some of the amazing photographs included in the book that were taken by NASA during the Mars rover and orbiter missions:

 But the best way to learn about the game is to read other people’s actual play experiences: